picatz/skynet/development_box/README.md

 ## Configuring `aws` Command-line Tool

 You should have a few things installed for you.
 One of those things is the `aws` command-line tool.
-It's a powerful command-line application for working with AWS.
-Using the previously created `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` keys, we will be able to interact with AWS.
+It's a powerful command-line application for working with AWS using the previously created `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` keys.
 To let the `aws` tool know about our keys, we can set them as enviroment variables.

 You can also set the `AWS_DEFAULT_REGION` and `AWS_DEFAULT_OUTPUT` enviroment variables.